 - Cliches – What tired, overused images, narratives, and storylines do you want to break free from?
 Is there a difference between those and time-tested truths that need to be maintained in your message, even if there’s a need to present them in an original way?

-Ultimately, it’s up to the client to decide which questions are essential and which can be left to the advertising agency’s discretion in the formation of a brief – hence the necessity of close relationships between the client and marketing team.
+Ultimately, it’s up to the client to decide which questions are essential and which can be left to the advertising agency’s discretion in forming a brief – hence the necessity of close relationships between the client and marketing team.
 However few or many are deemed necessary, the above launching points are usually present within most creative briefs on some level.
 As long as the advertising agency is brought into a sufficiently intimate understanding of what the product is and how they can achieve all required project goals, the question of how many talking points need to be present is irrelevant.
 A successful brief can be quite succinct.
-Once you know that, the only question left is what kind of message platform you’ll be delivering, and understanding how that shapes the style of your presentation.
+Once you know that, the only question left is what kind of message platform you’ll be delivering and understanding how that shapes your presentation style.

-In light of that, it becomes imperative to consider what kind of delivery platform the team will be using to communicate the desired message.
+It becomes imperative to consider what kind of delivery platform the team will be using to communicate the desired message.
 If the deliverable is a classic commercial that seeks to convey a single message, a more explicit creative brief is probably called for.
-If, on the other hand, a team’s goal is to create an advertising experience that will galvanize a target audience around a particular brand or create an experience, a brief that simply instructs the creative team to achieve a specific final goal may be perfectly sufficient.
+If, on the other hand, a team’s goal is to create an advertising experience that will galvanize a target audience around a particular brand or create an experience, a brief that instructs the creative team to achieve a specific final goal may be perfectly sufficient.

-The simplest things tend to be the most profound, and that is certainly the case with generating a good creative brief.
-You can view our case studies of client’s needs like Google and Uber and the briefs that guided how we helped them, but there are no hard and fast rules dictating how a creative brief is to be formed.
-What counts is that a client’s product and brand guidelines are clearly articulated to the marketing team and that the team has ample knowledge and freedom to direct them through the creative process without hamstringing their talent.
+The simplest things tend to be the most profound, which is certainly the case with generating a good creative brief.
+Much like other creative work forms, there are no hard and fast rules dictating how a creative brief is to be formed.
+What counts is that a client’s product and brand guidelines are clearly articulated to the marketing team, and the team has ample knowledge and freedom to direct them through the creative process without hamstringing their talent.
 Achieve that while maintaining a close client-marketer relationship, and you’ve got a successful creative brief.